marcello-dev/marcello-dev.github.io/tooling.md

 ---
-title: Tools
+title: Tooling
 layout: page
 ---
-I used a variety of tools during my studies and work experience.
-Here I want to summarize them in the most helpful way.
+As every software engineer, I used a variety of tools during my studies, work or free time.
+Listed below are the tools and the relative number of years of experience.

 ## Hardware